jamesdunay/MinimalTabBar/README.md

 ## Gestures
+The MinimalTabBar has a number of gestures to allow unique user-interaction.
 While minimized the user has three seperate gestures to control navigation.

 -- Tap --- Opens the MinimalTabBar